Saturday, December 30, 2006

 I seriously cannot fathom taking the time to make the Slingshot.
 Then there is the matter of the wave pattern reminds me distinctly of a knitter's pattern that was rejected a number of places and now lives in Island of Misfit Patterns.

-As an aside, can I tell you how much I love the play on the Rudolph the Red Nosed Reindeer Island of Misfit Toys - how brilliant is that!)
+(As an aside, can I tell you how much I love the play on the Rudolph the Red Nosed Reindeer Island of Misfit Toys - how brilliant is that!)

 However this Antifreeze would be perfect for Greg, even down to the ponytail hole.

-or and she would probably appreciate it, but I find it hard to imagine making it.
+I actually know the perfect person to make the "Babe" for and she would probably appreciate it, but I find it hard to imagine making it.
 But if she asks nicely I would do it.
 For her.
 Though I would wonder how well the blade covers would really hold up.

 As much as I love TGF and she is a HUGE geek, I will not be making her Binary.
 Zeros and ones indeed!